-Local scour around bridge piers and abutments is one of the most important causes of bridge failure.
-Despite a plethora of studies on scour around individual bridge piers or abutments, few studies focused on the joint impact of a pier and an abutment in proximity on scour.
-This study conducted laboratory experiments and flow analyses to examine the interaction of piers and abutments on clear-water scour.
-The experiments were conducted in a rectangular laboratory flume, including 18 main tests (combination of different types of piers and abutments) and five control tests (individual piers or abutments).
-Three types of piers (a rectangular pier with a rounded edge, a group of three cylindrical piers, a single cylindrical pier) and two types of abutment (a wing-wall abutment and a semi-circular abutment) were used.
-Acoustic Doppler Velocimeter (ADV) was used to measure the three-dimensional flow velocity for analyses of streamline, velocity magnitude, vertical velocity, and bed shear stress.
-The results showed the velocity near the pier and abutment increased by up to 80%.
+Local scour around bridge piers and abutments is one of the most significant causes of bridge failure.
+Despite a plethora of studies on scour around individual bridge piers or abutments, few studies have focused on the joint impact of a pier and an abutment in proximity to one another on scour.
+This study conducted laboratory experiments and flow analyses to examine the interaction of piers and abutments and their effect on clear-water scour.
+The experiments were conducted in a rectangular laboratory flume.
+They included 18 main tests (with a combination of different types of piers and abutments) and five control tests (with individual piers or abutments).
+Three pier types (a rectangular pier with a rounded edge, a group of three cylindrical piers, and a single cylindrical pier) and two abutment types (a wing-wall abutment and a semicircular abutment) were used.
+An acoustic Doppler velocimeter was used to measure the three-dimensional flow velocity for analyses of streamline, velocity magnitude, vertical velocity, and bed shear stress.
+The results showed that the velocity near the pier and abutment increased by up to 80%.
 The maximum scour depth around the abutment increased by up to 19%.
 In contrast, the maximum scour depth around the pier increased significantly by up to 171%.
-The presence of the pier in the vicinity of the abutment led to an increase in the scour hole volume by up to 87% relative to the case with an individual abutment.
-The empirical equations were also derived to accurately estimate the maximum scour depth at the pier adjacent to the abutment.
+The presence of the pier in the vicinity of the abutment led to an increase in the scour hole volume by up to 87% relative to the case with a solitary abutment.
+Empirical equations were also derived to accurately estimate the maximum scour depth at the pier adjacent to the abutment.